Dr. Daniel Tagge with his family

 The Physician Behind the Practice

-Medicine was never a career choice in this family.
+Medicine was never a career choice in my family.
 It was a calling passed down.
+My parents are surgeons.
+Both grandfathers were physicians.
+I grew up understanding that medicine means being of service.

-That understanding drove me into medical school.
-It drove me through residency.
-And it eventually drove me out of the conventional system entirely toward something the system never built.
+That understanding drove me into medical school and through the challenges of residency.
+Eventually, it drove me out of the conventional system and toward something that desperately needs to be built.
+A practice focused on health, not disease.

-I trained at the Medical University of South Carolina, completed my family medicine residency at Carolinas Medical Center, and became board certified in family medicine.
-I spent years in conventional practice seeing patients, ordering the standard panels, delivering the standard referrals.
+I trained at the Medical University of South Carolina and completed my family medicine residency at Carolinas Medical Center.
+I spent years in conventional practice delivering underserved care in both rural and urban areas.

 The training was rigorous.
 The system was not enough.

 The questions that drove me were not the questions conventional medicine was built to answer.
 What is health?
-Not the absence of disease but the actual optimal state of a human biological system.
-What drives it?
-What measures it?
-What builds it and what breaks it down?
+What is healing?
+What is medicine?
 I could not find those answers inside the system.
 So I started looking outside it.

 The answers I was looking for existed.
 They were just not inside conventional medicine.
 I found them in Health Optimization Medicine, a clinical framework built around a definition of health rather than the detection of disease.

-I completed the full HOMe/HOPe curriculum, every module, including the advanced Peptide Hormones certification.
+I completed the full HOMe and HOPe curriculum, every module, including the advanced Peptide Hormones certification.
 I am one of a small number of practitioners in the United States to have completed the full curriculum.
 I also trained in medical acupuncture at the Helms Medical Institute, where the US Military sends its physicians.

-This is not a framework assembled from wellness culture.
-It is a rigorous, evidence-informed clinical system built by physicians for physicians.
+This is a rigorous, evidence-informed clinical system built by physicians for physicians.
 These are the domains it operates across:

 Clinical Metabolomics